 Bill Coore was born in Anderson, North Carolina a year after World War II, 1946.
 A fine golfer himself, Coore played for Wake Forest University in the mid 60’s.
-Wake Forest has produced some fine golfers, including the late Arnold Palmer and current world top 10 player Webb Simpson.
+Wake Forest has produced some fine golfers.
+Alumni include the late Arnold Palmer and current world top 10 player Webb Simpson.
 Coore graduated from Wake Forest in 1968 and landed his first job in the golf design business with Pete Dye’s firm in 1972.
 Following 10 years’ experience under the guidance of Dye, Coore ventured out to form his own company in 1982.

 “Traditional, strategic golf is the most rewarding, and the creation of courses that present this concept with the greatest artistry is the ultimate goal”– Coore & Crenshaw